 \section{Simulation Study}

-As mentioned earlier in Section \ref{s:intro}, random forest algorithms are known for nonparametrically capturing complex relationships between a large number of predictors and outcomes of interest, where these complex relationships might involve higher-order interactions, nonlinearity, and colinearity between predictors.
-In this section, we demonstrate the ability of \texttt{RFRE.PO} to predict $P(T_i(t)\geq \tau \mid \bZ_i(t))$ in a scenario where the true relationship between $\bZ_i(t)$ and $I(T_i(t) \geq \tau)$ is many times more complicated than a modeler who tends to depend on main effect terms would anticipate.
-For comparison, we also describe results from using a perfectly specified Xia, Murray and Tayob (XMT) model \citep{Xia:StatMed:2019:regression} (Model A); and the XMT model that only uses main effect terms for the $\bZ_i(t)$ in its regression model (Model B).
-Note that in \citet{Xia:StatMed:2019:regression}, the XMT model was for modeling the restricted mean rather than $\hat{S}^\tau_{i}(t) $; however, their methods can be extended to our case.
-We did not include highly colinear predictors that would cause modified XMT model convergence issues in our simulations, although random forest algorithms handle colinear predictors well.
+As mentioned in Section \ref{s:intro}, random forest algorithms are known for nonparametrically capturing complex relationships between a large number of predictors and the outcome of interest, where these complex relationships might involve higher-order interactions, nonlinearity, and collinearity between predictors.
+In this section, we evaluate the ability of \texttt{RFRE.PO} to predict $P\{T_i(t)\geq \tau \mid \bZ_i(t)\}$ in a scenario where the true relationship between $\bZ_i(t)$ and $I\{T_i(t) \geq \tau\}$ is many times more complicated than a modeler who tends to use main effect terms would anticipate.
+For comparison, we also describe results from using a perfectly specified modified XMT model, labeled m-XMT (True), and a modified XMT model that only uses main effect terms for $\bZ_i(t)$ in equation (\ref{mod-XMT}), labeled m-XMT (Main Effects).

-In our experience, one of the most important predictors of future recurrent events is past event rate history.
-This is particularly important in settings where $T_i(t)$, $t \in \mathcal{T}_i$, are highly correlated within individual $i$.
-Studies do not always have access to recurrent event history at follow-up time $t =t_0$, although this information grows and is available for later follow-up windows.
-The goals of our simulation study are (1) to verify high performance of our random forest algorithm for prediction of $P(T_i(t) \geq \tau|\bZ_i(t))$ in the recurrent event setting and (2) to demonstrate the importance of event rate history in modeling $P(T_i(t) \geq \tau|\bZ_i(t))$ with suggestions on how this can be done.
-As part of goal (2), for each modeling strategy (\texttt{RFRE.PO}, Model A, Model B), we consider three different settings corresponding to availability of historical event rate information: (1) \textit{none}, where there is no history covariate available (2) \textit{full}, where the history covariate is available for each individual $i$ in each follow-up window starting at $t\in \mathcal{T}_i$ or (3) \textit{partial}, where the history covariate is only recorded for windows beginning at $t > t_0$.
+The goals of our simulation study are (1) to verify high performance of our random forest algorithm for prediction of $P\{T_i(t) \geq \tau|\bZ_i(t)\}$ in the recurrent event setting and (2) to demonstrate the importance of event rate history in modeling $P\{T_i(t) \geq \tau|\bZ_i(t)\}$.
+As part of goal (2), for each modeling strategy [\texttt{RFRE.PO}, m-XMT (True), m-XMT (Main Effects)], we consider three different settings corresponding to availability of historical event rate information as described in Section \ref{s:model}: (1) \textit{none}, (2) $H_p^{(1)}(t)$, or (3) $H_f^{(1)}(t)$.

-We now describe the details of how data were simulated for our study.
-The true relationship between recurrent events ($T_{i, 1}< T_{i, 2}<\ldots$) and patient characteristics (continuous covariates $Z_1$, $Z_2$, $Z_4$, and categorical covariates $Z_3$, $Z_5$, $Z_6$, $Z_7$) is designed to be intentionally complex.
-We generate the recurrent events by simulating and transforming possibly dependent gap-times by Gaussian copula.
-The recurrent event gap-times marginally follow an exponential distribution with hazard: